Calamari-OCR/calamari/README.md

 # calamari
 OCR Engine based on OCRopy and Kraken.
-It is designed to both be easy to use from the command line but also be modular to be integrated and custumized from other python scripts.
+It is designed to both be easy to use from the command line but also be modular to be integrated and customized from other python scripts.

 ## Installing
 The suggested method is to install calamari into a virtual environment using pip: